vishal84/mcp-server-cloud-run/README.md

     --role='roles/run.invoker'
 ```

-Save your Google Cloud credentials and project number in environment variables for the use in the Gemini CLI tool.
+Save your Google Cloud credentials and project number in environment variables for use in the Gemini CLI tool.
 ```
 export PROJECT_NUMBER=$(gcloud projects describe $GOOGLE_CLOUD_PROJECT --format="value(projectNumber)")
 export ID_TOKEN=$(gcloud auth print-identity-token)
 ```

-You may need to re-run the command to export an ID_TOKEN if the token timteout expires.
+You may need to re-run the command to export an `ID_TOKEN` if the token timteout expires.

 ## Use an MCP Client to use tools on the MCP Server
 To test the MCP Server and its authentication requirement, you will need an MCP Client.